x42en/sysplant/README.md

 ## Introduction

-This personal project aims to be a simple tool to better understand & generate different syscall retrieval methods, and being able to play with direct / indirect syscall stub.
+This personal project aims to be a simple tool to better understand & generate different syscall retrieval methods, and being able to play with direct / indirect / egg_hunter syscall stub.
 The first goal was to get my hands into NIM and then it overflow to C and Rust :wink: ...
 SysPlant has been developped for Linux users, some stuff might be broken within Windows or Mac.
 PR are welcome if you found anything that does not work as expected.

 ### Supported Languages